Are you vulnerable to union organizing?

 Leadership commitment to open and transparent communication is crucial.
 If employees are left to flounder and wonder how the company plans to deal with the crisis, employee engagement and employee trust in your company will suffer.
 The Novartis Professor of Leadership and Management at Harvard Business School, Amy Edmonson, tells managers that you need to be honest about what you do and don't know and the plans for filling the gap in the face of imperfect information.

 In a crisis situation, people become anxious and even fearful.
 The COVID-19 crisis was not only a crisis.
 It was a large unknown, making it even more difficult for managers to discuss the situation and the future with employees.
 Employees were anxious about their jobs and business survival.
 Even when there are significant unknown factors, you must frequently communicate with employees.
-Your leaders should communicate early and often.
+Your leaders should communicate early and often to improve your crisis management effort.

 Think in terms of public relations.
 The incorporation of public relations in the communication plan addresses the need to manage the narrative.
 For example, what will employees tell each other and inquiring customers?
 If employees are kept in the dark, you stand a good chance of two things occurring.
 One is the internal (grapevine) and external (social media) informal communication process creating false information that employees share with each other as facts.
 The second is damage to your external relations with stakeholders like customers and vendors when employees present incorrect or damaging information as if it's the truth.
 In fact, poor communication with remote workers or field workers talking to your customers every day leaves the employees free to pass on the wrong information.

-You should establish a system of communication coordination between employees and management with clear and formal lines of communication.
+You should establish a system of communication coordination between employees and management with clear and formal lines of communication in the event a crisis occurs.
 One of the communication challenges today is that employees will turn to the internet and social media when they feel left out.
 They want to know how and when they will be updated and the best communication channel for contacting management.

 You also need safe channels for a two-way feedback system between employees and your leaders.
 Feedback between employees and management is how you will stay attuned to employee concerns, identify workforce issues you may not easily recognize, and ensure the narrative stays on track.